-The Diploma in Music Performance Vocals, Piano, Guitar, Keyboard, Drums, and Bass provides students with the opportunity to become highly skilled artists, ready to perform different genres of music.
+The Diploma in Vocals, Piano, Guitar, Keyboard, Drums and Bass provides students with the opportunity to become highly skilled artist-teachers who are prepared to teach music in settings.

-Our diplomas are internationally recognized and include composition, conducting, thesis, and theoretical diplomas as well as performing and teaching diplomas in all instruments and drama/communication subjects.
+Our diplomas are internationally recognised and include composition, conducting, thesis and theoretical diplomas as well as performing and teaching diplomas in all instruments and drama/communication subjects.

 Candidates are required to achieve 75% to attain the diploma qualification.

 In the UK, LCM's diploma examinations are regulated by Ofqual, Qualifications Wales and CCEA at Levels 4 to 7 of the Regulated Qualifications Framework.
 The diplomas are also included in the European Qualifications Framework (EQF).